andrewpmilne/project-two-xg-football-game/README.md

 ![video of the rules page responsiveness](readme-resources/responsiveness-two.gif)

+- The text in both pages is easily readable and understandable.
+Lighthouse was used to check for accessibility, including colour clashes.
+- All external links open in new tabs.
+- All links and buttons work.

+### Gameplay ###
+A significant amount of gameplay testing ('playtesting') was done to check for errors.
+This included:
+- Trying 'illegal' moves such as a pass when 1m from the goal to ensure correct alerts appeared.
+- Repeatedly pressing the same button to check that the computer 'learned' to defend against this move.
+- Pressing buttons too quickly to check that buttons were disabling at the right times.
+- Intentionally scoring 0 and 1 goals to check that the pluralisation was correct on the end game modal.
+- Minimising the screen mid-movement to check that the ball continued to travel to the correct place.

+### Sound ###
+Sound adds a lot to the user experience of this game.
+However, it needed to be tested a great deal to avoid errors.
+These included:
+- Ensuring that the sound toggle button started as muted and could be turned on and off.
+- Ensuring that all sounds only played if the toggle button was on, including if it was changed within the middle of gameplay.
+- Ensuring that the sound stopped if the screen was minimised.
+- Ensuring that the crowd noise stopped at the end of the game, even if it had only started in the middle of gameplay due to being toggled on.
+- Ensuring that sound worked on Safari, which processed the sounds differently to other browsers.

 ## Bugs ##
 A number of bugs occured throughout the creation of this project:
 - Linking Tailwind to the deployed version of this website did not work for a long time, and the issue did not occur in the live preview version.
 This period is reflected in a number of commits referring to changing the href as it was thought this was the issue.
 The bug was fixed when it was noticed that in GitHub (but not in VS Code) the JavaSCript folder name was incorrectly in uppercase lettering.
 This had previously been corrected in VS Code but had not automatically updated in GitHub.
 Once this was corrected, Tailwind worked as expected.